 Just like many parents enjoy giving nutritious treats to infants by blending fruits, dog parents can do the same by making frozen treats.
 Get some high-water content fruit that is safe for them, such as strawberries, blueberries, mangoes and bananas, and blend them with ice cubes.
 Pour them into ice cube trays and freeze them.

 One or two fruity treats is enough at a time, depending on the size and breed of your dog.
-The RSPCA recommends frozen treats for hot days and cooling down after long walks.
+The RSPCA in the UK recommends frozen treats for hot days and cooling down after long walks.

 Fruits and vegetables aren’t essential for a dog’s diet, but they can make delicious treats.
 Feed treats in moderation and always check which fruits and veggies are safe to give to your pooch and which can be dangerous and should be avoided.

 50+ Human Food Your Dogs Can And Can Not Eat

 In summary, here's a really cool graphic illustrating more than 50 human foods that your dog can and can't eat.